 This is no way for any salesperson or sales team to get ahead, however.
 Growth-minded reps share their insights with others, involving the whole sales team in their conversations with customers.
 Sharing and debating ideas are part of the problem-solving process, allowing you to provide customers with better solutions.
 Ideas, solutions and responses that survive group discussions are often stronger, better thought out and more likely to work.

-Being intentional about information and idea sharing and creating a team environment in which this can happen will help everyone in the sales team to:
+Being intentional about information and idea-sharing and creating a team environment in which this can happen will help everyone in the sales team to:

 1. Grow in confidence

 The first obstacle to sharing what you know or think about something with others, is often one of perception.
-You have a perception about yourself and how valuable your knowledge and ideas are to the team.
+You have a perception of yourself and how valuable your knowledge and ideas are to the team.